Princeton-CDH/mep-django/README.rst

 .. sphinx-start-marker-do-not-remove

-This Github respository houses the Django web interface of the `Mapping Expatriate Paris <https://github.com/Princeton-CDH/mapping-expatriate-paris>`_ project, which examines the archives of Sylvia Beach's Shakespeare and Company lending library.
+This Github repository houses the Django web interface of the `Mapping Expatriate Paris <https://github.com/Princeton-CDH/mapping-expatriate-paris>`_ project, which examines the archives of Sylvia Beach's Shakespeare and Company lending library.